Ä¢¹½ÊÓÆµÍø

 Loss of Recognition

-A registered student club or organization may lose recognition if one or more of the following occurs:
+A registered student club may lose college recognition if one or more of the following occurs:

-**Any funds existing as a balance within the organization's account will be returned to ASCWI upon the loss of recognition.
+Any funds existing as a balance within the club's account will be returned to ASCWI upon the loss of recognition.

 Withdrawal of College Recognition

-Any club or organization that chooses to not maintain active status may withdraw their recognition from the college.
-To withdraw recognition contact the Office of Student Engagement.
-If a club chooses to withdraw their club status, their club funds from the current school year will be returned to ASCWI.
+Any club that chooses to not maintain active status may withdraw their recognition from the College.
+To withdraw recognition, contact the Office of Student Engagement.
+If a club chooses to withdraw their recognized club status, the affiliated club funds will be returned to ASCWI.

 Officer Responsibilities